 Which leads to another comment/question that led me to an article written by a non-LDS mom pleading with Mormon moms to encourage their children to integrate and be more inclusive.
 (The letter is HERE.)

-It was so well-written and I think she is right-on.
+That article was so well-written and I think she is right-on.
 We are not inclusive enough.

 I’d love have a discussion with that mother (Renee is her name…I’m going to get on a first-name-basis with her:) to tell her thank you for making me think.
 And thank you for bringing all this up because really, we have a lot of work to do.
 We get so busy in our own little worlds that I think sometimes we forget to branch out.

-I’ll be honest, sometimes it’s hard with new neighbors or those fellow volunteers at the school or wherever we may meet up because I get so worried they are going to think we are trying to convert them if we get too friendly.
+I’ll be honest, sometimes it’s hard with new neighbors or those fellow volunteers at the school or wherever we may meet up.
+It’s difficult because I get so worried they are going to think we are trying to convert them if we get too friendly.
 Weird, right?
 Of course, there’s so much more to life than religion, but this religion of ours has such an integral hold on so much that we do that it’s bound to come up sooner than later.
 And when it does, somewhere in my mind I get all fussed up about wanting to show others that we respect whatever they believe, but also that we love our religion and would love to share it if they are interested.

 I do think this happens much more in heavily populated Mormon areas.
-Maybe it’s because teenager-hood is a pretty common time to test limits…it’s when kids start to experiment more with alcohol, drugs, and sex.
-And Mormon teenagers are taught every week at church, and in Family Home Evening, and in seminary at school, to stay as far away from those things as possible.
-(Of course, the Mormon church doesn’t have the corner on teaching high moral values.
+Maybe it’s because teenager-hood is a pretty common time to test limits.
+That’s when kids start to experiment more with alcohol, drugs, and sex.
+And LDS teenagers are taught every week at church, and in Family Home Evening, and in seminary at school, to stay as far away from those things as possible.
+(Of course, the LDS church doesn’t have the corner on teaching high moral values.
 I know so many families who council their children so beautifully when it comes to things like this.
-And of course many Mormon kids embrace the testing-the-limits thing just as much or more than their non-LDS teenage counterparts, but I do think this does have part in the teenage separation.)
+And of course many LDS kids embrace the testing-the-limits thing just as much or more than their non-LDS teenage counterparts, but I do think this does have part in the teenage separation.)

 And that goes for adults too.